ChaseDickinson/packer-images/README.md

   - Because the Microsoft linux-vm-tools package requires it; if I don't do it before running that install, it requires me to run the install twice so that it can do the upgrade for me

 - This is not secure because you're leaving "ubuntu" set as the default username and password!
-  - Password is set to expire and will require you to change the password at next login
+  - Password is set to expire and will require you to change the it at next login